Nadre Butcher: Club career

 In summer 2023, Butcher went on trial with League of Ireland First Division club Bray Wanderers.
 After a successful friendly appearance against Scottish Premiership club Dundee in which he scored his club's only goal, Bray Wanderers signed Butcher on 5 July 2023.
 He made his league debut for the club, playing the full match, against Finn Harps on 7 July.

+Following his stint with Bray Wanderers, Butcher returned to Barbados for another brief stint with Weymouth Wales.
+In January 2025, it was announced that he had signed a two-year deal with Real Sport Clube of the AF Lisboa 1ª Divisão, the fourth tier of the Portuguese football league system.

 International career

 At the youth level, Butcher represented Barbados in the 2019 CONCACAF Boys' Under-15 Championship and 2021 CONCACAF U-20 Championship qualifying.
 In the former competition he scored his team's only two goals, one against Trinidad and Tobago and a second against Costa Rica.
 In preparation for the tournament he scored in a 6–0 friendly victory over Sint Maarten and a brace in a 3–0 victory over Puerto Rico.

 In January 2022 Butcher was called up to the senior squad for a series of friendlies ahead of the 2022–23 CONCACAF Nations League B. He went on to make his senior international debut on 28 January 2022 in a 0–1 friendly defeat away to Suriname.